Skip to content

 INSIGHTS

-Consumers Increasingly Choose Gaming Platforms for Social Experiences, Driving Convergence Across Social Media
+Consumers Prefer Game Platforms for Socializing, Driving Social Media Synergy

-The global video game industry, once localized to arcades and home consoles, is now dominated by online communities that will continue the evolution towards mainstream adoption of digital experiences and entertainment.
+Once localized to arcades and home consoles, the global video game industry is now dominated by online communities that will continue the evolution toward mainstream adoption of digital experiences and entertainment.
 Furthermore, gaming is benefiting from continued growth in adjacent media formats such as game-related Video-on-Demand (VOD), live-streaming, and communication platforms.

 All these services are being enabled by continued investment in broadband and cloud infrastructure, which is reducing the friction of consumer adoption, itself hastened by the stay-at-home guidelines of the pandemic.
 Operators who provide or enable these digital experiences are likely to be rewarded by consumers, who express a strong willingness-to-pay for gaming-related digital experiences, applications, and infrastructure.